-Shopping-related injuries -- such as slip and falls and back and neck injuries -- account for thousands of personal injury claims each year in the U.S. Aside from consumer overspending, most people do not think of being in any particular danger when shopping for items such as clothing, toys, electronics, and household goods.
-Shopping injuries, however, are more common than one would think and sometimes involve a store owner's failure to keep their premises safe, or warn of known hazards that may injure shoppers, workers and visitors.
+Shopping-related injuries account for thousands of personal injury claims each year in the U.S. Most people don't think of being in any particular danger when buying household goods at retail stores.
+Shopping injuries, however, are more common than one would think.
+They sometimes involve a store owner's failure to keep their premises safe or warn of known hazards.
+Unsafe conditions may injure shoppers, workers, and visitors.

 Types of Shopping Injuries

-"Shopping injuries" is a broad term used to describe personal injuries that occur while visiting a store, shopping mall, or other retail establishment.
-While many shopping-related injuries are minor, more serious injuries may include broken bones, sprains, head trauma, neck injury, spinal injury, and even death.
-Moreover, the rate of shopping injuries tends to increase during heavy shopping seasons, such as during the Christmas season, "Black Friday", and other holidays.
+"Shopping injuries" broadly describe personal injuries that occur while visiting a grocery store, shopping mall, or other retail establishment.
+While many shopping-related injuries are minor, more serious injuries may include:

 Types of shopping-related accidents that may occur on a store's property include:

-- Slip and Falls - as a result of wet floors, torn carpets, poorly lit lighting, and escalator malfunctions
+- Slip and fall cases: As a result of wet floors, walkway obstructions, torn carpets, poor lighting in stairways, and escalator malfunctions

-- Shopping cart injuries - falls as a result of a cart tipping over
+- Shopping cart injuries: Falls as a result of a cart tipping over or hitting a person

-- Overcrowding injuries - as a result of over-crowding hazards, i.e. trampling
+- Overcrowding injuries: As a result of overcrowding hazards, i.e., trampling and pushing

 Shopping-Related Personal Injury Claims